Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-A group of flamingos is called a "flamboyance."
+Your brain uses the same amount of power as a 10-watt lightbulb.